The kitchen has long been considered the heart of the home, but it’s a sentiment that’s never felt more true now.

 Think about the hardware

 Many premade cabinet suppliers offer hardware, but it’s wise to consider something different than the standard pull.
 “A simple change in hardware can transform the overall aesthetic,” Dumais explains.
-His Semihandmade DIY Slabs are topped with White Oak Handles by Manzoni; “A plain front cabinet can feel more modern or traditional, glam or understated depending on what you choose.”
+His Semihandmade DIY Slab fronts are topped with White Oak Handles by Manzoni; “A plain front cabinet can feel more modern or traditional, glam or understated depending on what you choose.”
 Brass switch plates elevate the pine V-groove paneling backsplash.
 In his own kitchen, Dumais chose unlacquered brass from Classic Accents.

 Paint your cabinets